 Eventually, we reach a parking lot.
 On a hill to the right of us, several buildings painted white are encircled by a white wall.
 A lighthouse stands tall inside the compound.
 The reddish roofs and the bright red top of the lighthouse lend the scenery a charming touch.
 I have no idea where we are.
 Rita circles the parking lot, looking for an empty spot, and stops near a building that looks like a visitor center.
-The number of coaches and tourists that walk the grounds give me the impression that we have arrived at a well-known place.
+The number of coaches and tourists that walk the grounds gives me the impression that we have arrived at a well-known place.

 I can see the ocean at the end of a fenced walkway that leaves the parking lot.
 A tall stone monument overlooking the ocean far below rises at the end of the trail.
 To the left, narrow trails cut through invasive-type vegetation that covers the rocky landscape.
 Many previous visitors obviously ignored the signs to please stay on the marked walkways and stepped on the vegetation to explore the area on their own.
 I choose one of the unauthorized footpaths and head toward the monument to discover what it commemorates.